Dylan (programming language): Methods and generic functions

-The utility of generic methods comes into its own when you consider more "generic" examples.
+The utility of generic methods comes into its own when one considers more "generic" examples.
 For instance, one common function in most languages is the to-string, which returns some human-readable form for the object.
 For instance, a window might return its title and its position in parens, while a string would return itself.
 In Dylan these methods could all be collected into a single module called "to-string", thereby removing this code from the definition of the class itself.
 If a specific object did not support a to-string, it could be easily added in the to-string module.